CIDS-484-Spring-2024/ChatCat-GPT/README.md

 VI.
 Conclusion

---- A. Recap of the key points discussed in the blog post.

---- B. Emphasizing the potential of creating an AI like Chat-GPT from scratch.
+--- A. Emphasizing the potential of creating an AI like Chat-GPT from scratch.

---- C. Encouragement for readers to explore and contribute to the field of AI chatbot development.
+--- B. Encouragement for readers to explore and contribute to the field of AI chatbot development.